PRAEst-76/Omera/_posts/2025-08-30-Racing_Mechanics.md

 date: 2025-08-30
 categories: updates
 ---
 I've written a part of a quest where characters have to do some barrel racing down an underwater river.
-I did this without knowing how i would manage it, so I've started researching how others have managed racing.
+I did this without knowing how I would manage it, so I've started researching how others have managed racing.

 [D&D Beyond Forum: Racing Mechanics?](https://www.dndbeyond.com/forums/dungeons-dragons-discussion/dungeon-masters-only/71526-racing-mechanics)